looeee/blackthread.io/content/privacy.md

 layout: fullWidth
 ---

-Black Thread Design operates the www.blackthreaddesign.com website, which provides the SERVICE.
+Black Thread Design operates the www.blackthreaddesign.com website.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.
+This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use any services found on this site.

 ### Information Collection and Use